codenothing/level-two/packages/core/README.md

 Shortcut method for batch fetching a single required object.
 Any error is thrown instead of returned, and exception is raised if no value is found

+### `getEntry(id: IdentifierType)`

+Shortcut method for batch fetching a single Entry wrapped value.
+Exceptions are returned, not raised.

 ### `getMulti(ids: IdentifierType[])`

 Gets a a list of values for the identifiers provided.
 First attempts to find values from the local cache, then falls back to remote cache if defined, and finally pulls from the worker process.